therisenhawk/Password-Strength-Checker/README.md

 Run:

-python3 password_checker.py
+python3 Password Checker.py

 or on Windows:

-python password_checker.py
+python Password Checker.py

 📂 Files in This Project

-password_checker.py — main program
+Password Checker.py — main program

 README.md — this file